v-viksur/architecture-center/docs/microservices/logging-monitoring.md

 If errors or exceptions occur, the correlation ID lets you find the upstream or downstream calls that were part of the same operation.
 Correlation IDs also makes it possible to calculate metrics like end-to-end latency for a complete transaction, number of successful transactions per second, and percentage of failed transactions.

-Some considerations when implementing correlation IDs:
+Some considerations when implementing distributed tracing:

 - There is currently no standard HTTP header for correlation IDs.
 Your team should standardize on a custom header value.
 The choice may be decided by your logging/monitoring framework or the service mesh.